Ganea decompositions of classifying spaces: Introduction

 $(2)$ Both $H^*(BT,\Q)$ and $H^*(BG,\Q)$ are free polynomial algebras, with $H^*(BT,\Q)$ being a free module over $H^*(BG,\Q)$ of rank $|W|$. \end{thm} Shortly after, Chevalley \cite{Che55} gave an algebraic explanation to Borel's results by proving \begin{thm}[Chevalley] Let $W$ be a finite group generated by reflections in a finite-dimensional vector space $V$ over a field $\,\Bbbk$ of characteristic zero, and let $ \Bbbk[V] = {\rm Sym}_{\Bbbk}(V^*) $ denote the $($graded$)$ polynomial algebra of $V$.
 Then the invariant subalgebra $ \Bbbk[V]^W \subseteq \Bbbk[V] $ is itself a polynomial algebra, and $ \Bbbk[V]$ is a free module over $ \Bbbk[V]^W $ of rank $|W|$. \end{thm} Note that Chevalley's Theorem applies in the topological situation, because the Weyl group $W = W_G(T)$ is generated by reflections in the $\Q$-vector space $ V = \pi_1(T) \otimes \Q$, and the latter is naturally isomorphic to $H_2(BT,\Q)$ by the rational Hurewicz Theorem.
 Consequently,

 The above results laid the foundation for many important developments in algebra and topology over the past seventy years.
-On the topological side, one should single out the work on the Steenrod Problem on realizing polynomial algebras as cohomology rings over ${\mathbb F}_p$ (see \cites{Steen71, CE74, AW80, DMW92, Not99}), the theory of homotopy decompositions of classifying spaces of Lie groups (see \cites{JM92, JMO92}) and the theory of $p$-compact groups, which are natural ($p$-local) generalizations of compact Lie groups (see \cites{DW94}).
-On the algebraic side, a lot of deep and beautiful work has been done in representation theory, combinatorics and the theory of multivariable special functions related to finite reflection groups.
-In particular, one may single out the discovery of Dunkl differential-reflection operators (see \cites{Du89, Hec91, DO03}), the construction of double affine Hecke algebras and its use in the proof of the famous Macdonald Conjectures (see \cites{Chered95, Chered96}), and the development of representation theory of double affine complex (and more generally, symplectic) reflection algebras (see \cites{EG02,GGOR,BEG03}).
+On the topological side, we should single out the work on the Steenrod Problem on realizing polynomial algebras as cohomology rings over ${\mathbb F}_p$ (see \cites{Steen71, CE74, AW80, DMW92, Not99}), the theory of homotopy decompositions of classifying spaces of Lie groups (see \cites{JM92, JMO92}) and the discovery of $p$-compact groups as natural ($p$-local) generalizations of compact Lie groups (see \cites{DW94}).
+On the algebraic side, much deep and beautiful work has been done in representation theory, combinatorics and the theory of multivariable special functions related to finite reflection groups.
+In particular, we can mention the discovery of Dunkl differential-reflection operators (see \cites{Du89, Hec91, DO03}), the construction of double affine Hecke algebras and its use in the proof of the famous Macdonald Conjectures (see \cites{Chered95, Chered96}), and the development of representation theory of double affine complex (and more generally, symplectic) reflection algebras (see \cites{EG02,GGOR,BEG03}).

 A remarkable generalization of the classical invariant polynomials appeared in mathematical physics (see \cites{chalykh1990commutative, chalykh1993integrability}).
 Given a finite Coxeter group $W$ acting in its reflection representation $V$, denote by $ \cA_W = \{H\}$ the set of reflection hyperplanes of $W$ in $V$ and assign to each $H \in \cA_W $ a non-negative integer $ m_{H} $ --- the `multiplicity' of $H$ --- in such a way that the hyperplanes in the same $W$-orbit in $ \cA_W $ have the same multiplicities, i.e. $ m_{w(H)} = m_H $ for all $w \in W $.
 With these data in hand, define the {\it quasi-invariant polynomials of multiplicity} $m$ (in short, the {\it $m$-quasi-invariants} of $W$) by